Introducing Automatic Schematic Electrical Analysis

 Introduction

 The electronic industry faces an increasing demand for an efficient and effective product development process to introduce new products to the market.
 To stay competitive, these products must be innovative, feature-rich, reliable, and cost-effective.
 However, the current development process has its challenges.
 From the outset, once the new product’s functionality has been determined, electronic schematic designers (also known as Hardware developers/designers) face a lack of automated tools for verifying the integrity of their schematic designs.
-Consequently, they must manually inspect each component meticulously to ensure it aligns with the instructions provided in the components manufacturers’ datasheets.
+Consequently, they must manually analyze each component meticulously to ensure it aligns with the instructions provided in the components manufacturers’ datasheets.
 Moreover, ensuring compliance with specific industry requirements, especially in sectors like Aerospace or Automotive, poses even greater challenges.
 Additionally, confirming that the components can be procured within an acceptable time frame and are not reaching their end-of-line stage adds further complexity to the process.

 Electric circuits serve as the foundation for every modern electrical device.
 In recent decades, as the physical size of electrical components decreased (exemplified by “Moore’s law”) and functional demands have risen significantly, the complexity of circuit designs has drastically increased.
 This arises from the need to accommodate a higher number of components constrained by limited real estate.
 These components encompass simple passive elements like resistors, capacitors, inductors, diodes, as well as sophisticated active components like microprocessors, FPGAs, voltage regulators, sensors, and more.